bbauska/W3Cx-4of5-thru-May-2024/README.md

 I leave (this is a ‘dragleave’ handler), that will remove the class.
 And the same with the the dragstart handler.

-When I start

-to drag an element, I add the class here.
-And I exaggerate the opacity,
+When I start to drag an element, I add the class here.

-the transparency, by setting a higher value for the opacity.
+And I exaggerate the opacity, the transparency, by setting a higher value for the opacity.
 Because when you drag and drop elements, they are a bit lighter than normal, and here we accentuate this effect.

 We can go further by using some properties called the "dropEffect" and the "allowEffect" properties.
-So in that case, when we start moving here, we can change the cursor and the "+" sign that you see here, can be also customized by setting the dropEffect property in the ‘dropenter listener’.
+In that case, when we start moving here, we can change the cursor and the "+" sign that you see here, can be also customized by setting the dropEffect property in the ‘dropenter listener’.
 Let's look at how we can do that: in the ‘dragstart’ listener, here... in the